EECi/home/docs/projects/urbanag/ges.md

 The GES code simulates heat, mass and CO2 exchange in an unheated, ventilated single-zone greenhouse for a simple test case.
 The heat transfer processes simulated include convection, conduction and radiation, together with plant transpiration for simulation of heat and mass exchange due to evaporation of water from the leaf surface.
 Simple models of photosynthesis and crop growth for tomatoes are included in order to simulate CO2 exchange.
 The model is based on the GDGCM (Pieters, J. and Deltour, J., 'The Gembloux Dynamic Greenhouse Climate Model - GDGCM', 2000 ) and on the thesis by Vanthoor (Vanthoor, B.H.,'A model-based greenhouse design method', PhD Thesis, Wageningen University, 2011).

-The MATLAB code can be accessed [here](https://github.com/EECi/GES).
-The code is currently being translated into Python and will be uploaded shortly.
+The code can be accessed [here](https://github.com/EECi/GES).
+MATLAB and python versions are included in the respository.

 # Completed research